Mike's Clock Clinic

 A special note on the Seth Thomas clocks that used Sangamo motors.
 I have these motors in stock but please be aware that my experience indicates that these clocks ran way pass the "normal" amount of time as compared to other electrics.
 Therefore, it is very likely that this clock has bearing plate wear and gear pivot wear because of the unusually long running time.

 I mention this because the motor I'll be sending to you will be in great working order but, it may not solve your problem and most likely the movement needs a complete overhaul because of these specific wear problems.

 All Sangamo motors cost $150.00 plus $10.00 priority mail (Canada is $35.00) and have a 2-year warranty, which brings your total cost to $160.00 assuming you send the old motor at time of payment.

 I must have the old motor or add $50.00 to each option.
-Having your specific motor rebuilt my turn time becomes around 4 months.
+Having your specific motor rebuilt my turn time becomes around 4 to 6 weeks.

 If you want to send in the clock for motor or rotor replacement, please be advised that shipping will jump from $10.00 to $80.00 with everything else staying the same.
 The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement.